breezeight/nicola_blog/_guides/docker.markdown

 # Docker Compose (ex Fig tool)

+## Install

+Install: If you install from pip you will get an SSL error see here: https://github.com/docker/compose/issues/890

+You should run this script: https://raw.githubusercontent.com/aanand/fig/25942820820fcd8ed3fbd33dde2dcb24005ef997/script/prepare-osx

+## Intro
 Docker Compose acts as a wrapper around Docker – it links your containers together and provides syntactic sugar around some complex container linking commands.
 It can coordinate and spin up your entire application and dependencies with one command.

-Install: If you install from pip you will get an SSL error.
-Use brew install docker-compose

 Compose is great for: